-With bone-shattering guitars, earth-shaking drums, and a larger than life vocal presence, it is abundantly clear that dark-pop band RIVALS are coming out of the gate all guns blazing.
-The Los Angeles based band was formed back in 2014, with Kalie Wolfe as lead vocalist, Micket Woodle as guitarist, and Sebastian Chamberlain as bassist.
+With shredding guitars, earth-shaking drums, and larger than life vocals , it’s clear that dark pop-punk band RIVALS are coming out of the gate all guns blazing.
+The Los Angeles based band was formed back in 2014 with Kalie Wolfe as lead vocalist, Micket Woodle as guitarist, and Sebastian Chamberlain as bassist.
 The band released their debut EP entitled Haunted / Hunted in 2015, and released a cover of twenty one pilots’ “Heathens” the following year, which has racked up over a quarter of a million views on YouTube.
 After signing to Smartpunk records, the band is finally set to release their debut full length album, entitled Damned Soul, on February 2nd.

-Much of the album comes to a similar musical conclusion, with more restrained verses, which lead up to explosive and electrifying choruses where the band gets to blow the lid off.
+Much of the album comes to a similar musical conclusion, with semi-restrained verses that lead up to explosive and electrifying choruses where the band gets to blow the lid off.
 Each of these tracks however has a uniquely captivating pop sensibility to it, keeping the album distinct and interesting from track to track.
-The choruses on “Wild Things”, “Over It”, and “Misery Memory” are among the best on the album, and the pre-choruses on “Low”, “Gunslinger”, and “Moonlit” are infectious in their own right, perfectly teeing up their grandiose choruses.
-All in all, Damned Soul is a stunningly cohesive debut, with energy and passion bursting from every seam.
+The choruses on “Wild Things”, “Over It”, and “Misery Memory” are among the best on the album, and the pre-choruses on “Low”, “Gunslinger”, and “Moonlit” are infectious in their own right.
+All in all, Damned Soul is an aggressive yet cohesive debut, with energy and passion bursting from every seam.

 Download: “Over It”, “Gunslinger”, and “Wild Things”